 How Much Time Does This Really Save?

 This tip for packing in 10 minutes saves a lot of time, believe it or not.
+Just like having a capsule wardrobe can save you time, so can having your toiletries packed and ready to go at all times.

 Imagine if you had to pack…then unpack…then repack your toiletries, passport contents, and makeup every time you traveled.
 It saves me about 30 minutes of time, thought and energy each time we pack to go away.